AliceGrigorjan/CloudComputingGroupO/README.md

 # A simple chat server

-This is the source code for a very simple chat example, based the [Getting Started](http://socket.io/get-started/chat/) guide of the Socket.IO website, which has been extended by us.
+This is the source code for a very simple chat example, based on the [Getting Started](http://socket.io/get-started/chat/) guide of the Socket.IO website, which has been extended by us.
 Registering with usernames, private chatting and sending multimedia files is now possible.